Types of expansion slots on the mainboard

 • v.
 5.x: 32 Gb/s

-PCI Express slots also have x1, x4, x8, x16 types with different number of pins.
-The more pins, the higher the data transfer rate.
+PCI Express slots also have different types such as PCIe x1, x4, x8, and x16 with varying numbers of pins.
+The more pins there are, the faster the data transfer rate.

 PCI Express slots x1, x4, x8, x16